getodk/web-forms/README.md

 ### Standard release process

-1. Run `yarn changeset version` to generate changelog files and version bumps from the changeset files.
+1. Run `npm run changeset version` to generate changelog files and version bumps from the changeset files.
-2. Run `yarn install` to update `yarn.lock` with the new versions.
+2. Run `npm ci` to update `package-lock.json` with the new versions.
-3. Update translations by running `yarn translations:pull` in the root directory.
+3. Update translations by running `npm run translations:pull` in the root directory.
 4. Verify that the changelogs look good, commit changes, open a PR, and merge the PR.
 5. Push tags for each package in the format `@getodk/<package>@x.x.x`.
 A GitHub action will publish the packages on NPM.
 6. Update dependencies to kick off the new release cycle.